[Read a version of this story in Spanish.]

 During the event attended by the governors of Morelos and Guanajuato, an urgent message was sent to the rest of the country – Barro Aprobado!

 The state of Morelos is where Pure Earth lunched the ambitious Barro Aprobado project in 2013 to get toxic leaded pottery off dinner tables and out of homes and restaurants across Mexico.
-It is a problem that affects over 70% of the population.
+It is a problem that affects about 20% of the population.